 Today, because of the need for improved ways to prepare children for a rapidly changing world in the 21st century, there is a great demand for Montessori education.

-Adapted from the American Montessori Society website.
+Posted with the permission from: American Montessori Society